timohausmann/quadtree-js/README.md

 ## Browser Support

-This library is supported in all modern browsers including IE9 and above.
+This library is supported in all modern browsers and runtimes.
+2023 Update: now using ES6 (`new Set()`) which breaks IE9 compatibility.
+For IE9 support, use [1.2.5](https://github.com/timohausmann/quadtree-js/releases/tag/1.2.5).

 ## Development scripts

 * `npm run build` to minify the source

 ## Changelog

+### 1.2.6

+Retrieve performance boost (thanks to [xixileng](https://github.com/timohausmann/quadtree-ts/pull/8)) Pushing the retrieval on a tree with 1.000.000 objects from ~160ms to ~5ms (MacBook M1 Pro).
+New example: <a href="https://timohausmann.github.io/quadtree-js/test-retrieve.html" target="_blank">test-retrieve</a>

 ### 1.2.5